10.4 Clinical Patient Care Mastery: Infection, Lab, Phlebotomy, and EKG

 Procedural Quality And Safety

-The second half of Clinical Patient Care covers infection control, point-of-care and lab procedures, phlebotomy, and EKG.
-These topics are procedural, but the exam is not asking only for memorized steps.
-It asks whether the CCMA can recognize when a procedure must stop, when a specimen is invalid, when PPE is insufficient, when QC failed, when a patient is symptomatic, and when documentation must preserve traceability.
+The back half of Clinical Patient Care covers infection control, point-of-care (POC) and lab procedures, phlebotomy, and EKG.
+These are procedural topics, but the exam tests judgment, not just memorized steps: it wants to know whether you recognize when a procedure must stop, when a specimen is invalid, when PPE (personal protective equipment) is insufficient, when QC failed, when a patient is symptomatic, and when documentation must preserve traceability.

 Procedure Control Points